redis/redis-doc/topics/client-side-caching.md

 For instance most user posts in a social network are either immutable or rarely edited by the user.
-Adding this to the fact that usually a small percentage of the posts are very popular, either because a small set of users have a lot of follower and/or because recent posts have a lot more visibility, it is clear why such pattern can be very useful.
+Adding this to the fact that usually a small percentage of the posts are very popular, either because a small set of users have a lot of followers and/or because recent posts have a lot more visibility, it is clear why such pattern can be very useful.

 Usually the two key advantages of client side caching are: